 He has been coordinator of two the European Esprit projects PROMotion (Planning RObot Motion, 1992-1995) and MOLOG (Motion for Logistics, 1999 - 2002), both dedicated to robot motion planning and control.
 In 2001 and 2002 he created and managed Kineo CAM, a spin-off company from LAAS-CNRS devoted to develop and market motion planning technology.
 Kineo CAM was awarded the French Research Ministery prize for innovation and enterprise in 2000 and the third IEEE-IFR prize for Innovation and Entrepreneurship in Robotics and Automation in 2005.
 Siemens acquired Kineo CAM in 2012.

 In 2006, he launched the research team Gepetto dedicated to Human Motion studies along three perspectives: artificial motion for humanoid robots, virtual motion for digital actors and mannequins, and natural motions of human beings.

 He teaches Robotics at Ecole Normale Supérieure in Paris.
 He has published more than 150 papers in international journals and conferences in Robotics, Computer Science, Automatic Control and in Neurosciences.

 He has been the 2011-2012 recipient of the Chaire Innovation technologique Liliane Bettencourt at Collège de France in Paris.
 Here are the videos of the lectures, seminars and symposia.
 He is the 2016 recipient of the IEEE Inaba Technical Award for Innovation Leading to Production.
 He is a member of the French Academy of Technologies and of the French Academy of Sciences.

-His current project Actanthrope (ERC-ADG 340050) is devoted to the computational foundations of anthropomorphic action.
+He managed the project Actanthrope (ERC-ADG 340050) devoted to the computational foundations of anthropomorphic action from 2014 to 2018.

 The Workshops of the Anthropomorphic Motion Factory